CS171/2021/syllabus.md

 Homework Assignments (30%)
 Guided Project (20%)
 Final Project (30%)
 Your participation grade includes watching lecture videos, participating in class and on EdStem, and being helpful to other students.
 We will drop your lowest quiz score.
-Any concerns about grading errors must be clearly articulated in writing and sent to <staff@cs171.org> within one week of receiving the grade.
+Any concerns about grading errors must be clearly articulated in writing and sent to <jbeyer@g.harvard.edu> within one week of receiving the grade.

 We will map your points to letter grades using the following table: